Think you know what your SI joint is doing in your yoga practice? Think again.

 Generally speaking, we don’t want to create movement at the SI joint.
 Why?
 If it moves out of place, there is a higher chance that you will end up with some sort of SI joint dysfunction.
 Within the medical community, if you have an SI joint that moves too much, they try to stabilize it.

 Should you try to direct movement from the SI joints?

 Generally speaking, NO!
 The last thing you want to do is destabilize your SI joint.
 That is different from putting it into a position that works for your body.
 But, if you don’t feel your SI joint moving, how do you know that you are putting it in the “right” position?

 Distinguishing movement at your SI joint from pelvic and spinal movements is tricky.
-The other aspect of this that requires mentioning is that there are no muscles that are directly connected to, or seemingly strong enough, to make the SI joint nutate or counter-nutate.
-That’s not to say that there aren’t muscles that can influence this joint, of course there are.
+The other aspect of this that requires mentioning is that there are no muscles that are directly connected to, or seemingly strong enough, to make this joint nutate or counter-nutate.
+That’s not to say that there aren’t muscles that can influence this joint, of course, there are.
 But their role is much more to do with stabilizing the joint in a particular position.

 What it usually implies is that the actual joint itself is irritated.
 That could be because it is out of its perfect position.
-Is it out of position because of an accident or are muscles putting forces on it that pull it out or keep it out of place for a period of time?
+Is it out of position because of an accident, or are muscles putting forces on it that pull it out of place for a period of time?
 Is the pelvis out of balance on the right or left side and creating a force on the SI joint?
 There are many possibilities beyond that.

 My bias is to start with muscles.
 They are typically treatable and it’s not particularly invasive to work with or on them.
 It seems like a good starting place.